- Easy insertion and ejection of capsules. Compact Brewing Unit Technology

 Noise doesn’t bug me too much, but there’s no doubt this little machine makes its presence known.
 If you’re planning on using it in the office, I hope your co-workers won’t mind.
 Even if they do it’s less than a minute for total heating and brewing — they can suck it up.

 Have you ever used a Nespresso espresso machine or the Nespresso Pixie in particular?
 What did you like about it?
-Leave your personal Nespresso Pixie review in the comments!
+Leave your personal Nespresso Pixie comments below!